 You Don’t Need Equipment—Just Weight

 If you’re a total beginner, you don’t need a lot of equipment to build muscle.
 It’d be better to pick an exercise that is just enough to stimulate your muscles to grow, without needing to invest a lot of money for a squat rack, a barbell, and lots of weight plates.
+You can do all your lifting all at home.

 Take a goblet squat, for example.
 While it’s true that you can’t hold as much weight as you could load up onto your back with a traditional barbell back squat, it has many advantages over the back squat.